Sound environmental management is good business

 and a great opportunity to find out more about the business people and community groups doing good things for our environment.

-The 2019 Awards Dinner was held on Friday March 22 at the Marlborough Convention Centre.
+The 2021 Awards Dinner will be held on Friday March 5 at the Marlborough Convention Centre.

 Once the winners have been announced it's the turn of the public to see what impressed the judges at a series of field days.